Åge Hareide: Second spell at Helsingborg

 Following Conny Karlsson's resignation in Helsingborgs IF, the club hired Hareide, the last coach who won Allsvenskan with Helsingborgs IF, except Karlsson, as head coach until the end of the 2012 season.

 Malmö FF

-Hareide was brought out of retirement from his managerial career by being appointed as the new manager of the reigning Swedish champions Malmö FF on 9 January 2014.
+Hareide was brought out of retirement from his managerial career by being appointed the new manager of the reigning Swedish champions Malmö FF on 9 January 2014.
 He had immediate success at the club as he led the team to defend their Allsvenskan title and qualify for the group stage of the 2014–15 UEFA Champions League in his first season.
 For this successful season Hareide was awarded Allsvenskan manager of the year.
 He was also nominated for coach of the year at Svenska idrottsgalan.

 Denmark

 On 10 December 2015, Hareide was announced as the new manager of the Denmark national football team replacing Morten Olsen, who had stepped down following the UEFA Euro 2016 qualification.
 Hareide began his new job on 1 March 2016.
 In November 2017, he managed his Denmark team to qualification for the 2018 FIFA World Cup in Russia.
 This was achieved with a 5-1 aggregate play-off win over Ireland.

 Hareide was the Danish coach at the 2018 FIFA World Cup.
 He managed Denmark to 2nd place in their group before they were eliminated in the round of 16 in a penalty shootout against Croatia.

 Hareide continued as manager of in the UEFA Euro 2020 qualifying.
 Under his leadership Denmark qualified for the UEFA Euro 2020.
 It was revealed that Kasper Hjulmand would replace him as manager of the Danish team following the tournament.
 However, due to the COVID-19 pandemic the tournament was postponed, and Hareide's contract expired.
 When he left he had not lost in ordinary time for the last 34 games, and his last defeat was on 11 October 2016 against Montenegro.